Forms and inputs

-- Create a new prototype with three screens.
+- Create a new prototype with two screens.

-- Go to the Variables palette and add a variable for each question asked in the form, leaving their default values blank.
+- Go to the Variables palette and add three variables, one for each input field.

 Adding the Events

-- Go to Screen 3 and look to the Variables palette.
+- Go to Screen 2 and look at the Variables palette.
 Select a variable and drag it to the corresponding text element on the Screen.
 This will create an “On Page Load” + “Set Value” event, and will set the value of the Text element to the variable’s value.